kube-logging/kube-logging.github.io/docs/configuration/plugins/syslog-ng-outputs/syslog.md

               key: tls.key
 ```

-The following example also configures disk-based buffering for the output (see the `disk_buffer` section):
+The following example also configures disk-based buffering for the output.
+For details, see the [Syslog-ng DiskBuffer options](../disk_buffer/).

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1